-Did this financial product have a sustain the percentage figure represents sustainable investm Yes nable investment objective? [tick and fill in as relevant, nents] No It made sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Did this financial product have a sustain the percentage figure represents sustainable investments. nable investment objective? [tick and fill in as relevant, ents] Yes No × No It made sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments an investment in an does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.